AliceO2Group/O2DPG/DATA/README.md

 ```
 - The following environment variables steer the *Parser*:
   - `$FILEWORKDIR`: This variable must be set and is used by the workflows to specify where all required files (grp, geometry, dictionaries, etc) are located.
   - `$EPNSYNCMODE`: If set the parser assumes it is running on the EPN for synchronous processing.
 If so it will automatically load the modules specified in the topology description.
-This variable is further used by the workflows themselves, e.g. to activate the InfoLogger and the Metrics monitoring.
+This variable is further used by the workflows themselves, e.g. to activate the InfoLogger and the Metrics monitoring, and to fetch QC JSONs from consul.
   - `$INRAWCHANNAME`: Propagated to the workflow, defines the raw FMQ channel name used for the communication with DataDistribution.
   - `$RECO_NUM_NODES_OVERRIDE`: Overrides the number of nodes used for reconstruction (empty or 0 to disable)
   - `$DDMODE`: How to operate DataDistribution: **discard** (build TF and discard them), **disk** (build TF and store to disk), **processing** (build TF and run DPL workflow on TF data), **processing-disk** (both store TF to disk and run processing).